charlieouyang/Texting-Help/README.md

 ## Backlog

+DONE
-1) Hide "My Questions" when no user is logged in
+1) Hide "My Questions" when no user is logged in and add "showing questions...
+1 - 10 of total questions"

+DONE
 2) Users page...
 Hide sections for FB Users

+DONE
 3) Asking a question...
 It fails for POST request getting cancelled...
 Add some sort of try/catch

+DONE
-4) Searching through quesetions
+4) Searching through questions

 5) User input next line symbols

+6) Add legit Facebook log in and log out buttons

+7) Add app wide loading modal in index.html... use jQuery to show and hide it in each view

+8) Enable click on the profile picture in the header for FB users to hit user page

+9) Error handling for search...
+When no questions come back